Rock legends take to New York stage for storm Sandy victims

 "Even with the music business not what it used to be ... we are proud to be here," he said.

-The concert was broadcast live on television, radio, movie theatres, on Facebook and iHeartRadio, and streamed on digital billboards in New York's Times Square, London and Paris.
+The concert was broadcast live on television, radio, movie theaters, on Facebook and iHeartRadio, and streamed on digital billboards in New York's Times Square, London and Paris.

 EXPANDING FUNDRAISING'S REACH